List of The Sopranos characters: Johnny Sack

 He ordered Phil to maintain a good relationship with Tony and avoid starting a war over any business disputes, particularly the new office park construction project – another shared venture like the Esplanade project.
 Johnny was granted a six-hour release from prison to attend his daughter Allegra's wedding, and agreed to cover the cost of U.S. Marshals and metal detectors.
 He used his short release from prison to convince Tony Soprano to assassinate Rusty Millio, a Lupertazzi capo and former supporter of Little Carmine, as a favour to John, who feared that Rusty would soon find another figurehead like Carmine to threaten Johnny's position.
 When the time came for Johnny to leave, he was reluctant to go, desiring to wait until his daughter and her new husband departed.
 However, the marshals blocked her limousine and dragged Johnny away in handcuffs, causing him to break down in tears.
 This action caused Johnny to lose support of Phil, who remarked that his estimation of John Sacrimoni as a man plummeted.

 Johnny's efforts to maintain control of his family ultimately proved futile.
 His lawyer, Ron Perse, floated the possibility of cooperating with the FBI, but John was quick to dismiss this.
 However, as the trial neared, Ron arranged a deal with the government on Johnny's behalf.
 Facing a massive asset seizure that would have left both him and his beloved wife destitute, Johnny pleaded guilty to 47 RICO predicates in exchange for a reduced sentence of 15 years and a fine of $4.2 million, effectively ending his role as boss but leaving Ginny enough money to live comfortably.

 As part of the deal, he was also required to give an allocution admitting his involvement in organized crime (although he did not reveal the names of any associates, just admitting the mere existence of La Cosa Nostra is a breach of omertà).
 Members of both the Soprano and Lupertazzi families were angered by his admission, believing that John should have stood trial and stayed silent instead of confirming his membership and rank in the Lupertazzi crime family.
 Once sentenced and incarcerated, Johnny was considered persona non grata among his former associates.
 Phil Leotardo, the former acting-boss during Johnny's incarceration and now de facto boss of the Lupertazzi family, was particularly disgusted by his predecessor's decision.
 Phil himself had previously stood trial and been sentenced to 20 years.

 During his incarceration, Johnny developed lung cancer including lymph nodes, small kidney, large kidney and brain cancer.
-He died at the United States Medical Center for Federal Prisoners in Springfield, Missouri not long after receiving a grim prognosis from an oncologist at the Cleveland Clinic, surrounded by his wife and daughters.
+He died at the United States Medical Center for Federal Prisoners in Springfield, Missouri, not long after receiving a grim prognosis from an oncologist at the Cleveland Clinic, surrounded by his wife and daughters.
+John's death leads to a vacuum in the Family with Phil after a brief power struggle succeeding him.
 Phil subsequently threw a celebration to acknowledge his new position as boss of the Lupertazzi family.